atbcb/ICTTestingBaseline/docs/17Language.md

 ## Test Procedure for SC 3.1.1 Language of Page
 ### Select/Identify Content
-Page content
+Text and alternative text on pages.

 ### Test Instructions
 1. Check that the `lang` attribute is defined on the `<html>` tag for the page (H57).
 1. Identify the default language of the page by reviewing the page content.
+The default language of the page is the language in which most of the content is presented.
-1. Check that the value of the 'lang' attribute is correctly defined for the page.
+1. Check that the value of the 'lang' attribute matches the determined default language for the page.
     1. The primary language subtag is the first 2 or 3 character code in the value of the `lang` attribute.
 (Do not test additional language specifications that may follow the primary language subtag.)
     1. Check that the primary language subtag conforms to the Internet Assigned Numbers Authority's [IANA  Language subtag registry](http://www.iana.org/assignments/language-subtag-registry).

 ### Test Results
-* If any of the above checks fail, this SC fails, and this Baseline fails.
+* If any of the above checks fail, SC 3.1.1 and Baseline Requirement 16 fail.

 ## Test Procedure for SC 3.1.2 Language of Parts
 ### Select/Identify Content
-Content segment that differs from the default language of the page
+Content text or alternative text segment(s) that differs from the default language of the page.

 ### Test Instructions
 1. Check that the `lang` attribute is specified for any HTML element that contains a content segment that differs from the default language of the page (H58).
 An element without a set language inherits its language attribute from parent elements.